sroeschus/sroeschus.github.io/content/about/index.md

 ## CV

 ### Facebook / Meta (since 08/2021)
 I'm currently working as a kernel developer for Meta.
-My work is currently focused on the storage, io-uring (kernel and liburing) and memory management layer.
+My work is currently focused on the storage, io-uring (kernel and liburing) and recently on the memory management layer.

 ### Google (2017 - 2021)
 I worked for the Linux kernel group at Google.
 At google I worked on the prod kernel in the memory management layer.
 One of the projects I worked on was to provide "guaranteed" low-latency memory allocations for andromeda (Google's network virtualization stack).